suzaku-io/boopickle/README.md

 ## Custom picklers

 If you need to pickle non-case classes or for example Java classes, you can define custom picklers for them.
 If it's a non-generic type, use an `implicit object` and for generic types use `implicit def`.
-See `Pickler.scala` and `Unpickler.scala` for more detailed examples such as `Either[T, S]` below.
+See `Pickler.scala` for more detailed examples such as `Either[T, S]` below.

 In most cases, however, you can use the `TransformPickler` to create a custom pickler for a type by transforming it into another type that